Samsung/veles/docs/source/manualrst_veles_workflow_parameters.rst

 creation (instantiation).
 To simplify the process the `root` (Config type) is declared as a global object visible from any part of the program.
 It is also could be changed (overwritten) from the command line.
-For detailed explanation, please see :doc:`manualrst_veles_config`
+For detailed explanation, please see :doc:`manualrst_veles_using_configs`

 As we know the :class:`veles.znicz.standard_workflow.StandardWorkflow` was designed to simplify life of the inexperienced user.
 In our code the :class:`veles.znicz.standard_workflow.StandardWorkflow` passes configuration to the embedded Units during creation.